 The San Ysidro School District has developed this goal after analyzing dashboard and internal data to ensure that we are focusing on the annual progress of all English Learners, due to the fact that our data indicates that our students who successfully reclassify demonstrate the highest rates of academic success in the district, as identified through California Dashboard and local assessment data.
 This goal will ensure access to the CCSS for ELA and ELD for all students including English learners.
-Based on the following data we have determined that we need to focus on English learners, including dually classified students(students who are eligible for both special education and English learners in 5 years or less.
-This goal and the focus on the supporting students improve with English and academic language development was a direct result of stakeholder input that focused on the need for supporting all students including unduplicated students with English language development through intervention support strategies to be available to students to support them with English and academic language input that focus and as part of an expanded learning opportunities after the end of the instructional day.
+Based on the following data we have determined that we need to focus on English learners, including dually classified students(students who are eligible for both special education and English learner services) to ensure that the language acquisition supports are supporting annual progress goals and reclassification of all English learners in 5 years or less.
+This goal and the focus on the supporting students improve with English and academic language development was a direct result of stakeholder input that focused on the need for supporting all students including unduplicated students with English language development through intervention support strategies to be available to students to support them with English and academic language acquisition both during the instructional day and as part of an expanded learning opportunities after the end of the instructional day.